daincredibleholg/yawab/readme.txt

 This is a plugin that adds an author box to the end of your posts, showing off the authors name, description, website link and gravatar powered avatar.

-As of version 1.3 the following input boxes were removed: aim/yim/jabber, and the following input boxes were added: twitter/facebook/google+/linkedin/dribbble/github
+As of version 1.3 the following input boxes were removed:

+* aim
+* yim
+* jabber

+The following input boxes were added:

+* twitter
+* facebook
+* google+
+* linkedin
+* dribbble
+* github

 == Frequently Asked Questions ==